cphyc/thunderbird_date/README.md

 ![Alt text](/imgs/installation.png?raw=true "Install add-on from file")

 Note that if you install this way, no updates will appear.
 Instead, you will have to return to this page, download the latest release and reload it in Thunderbird in order to update it.

-[1]: This addon depends on the chrono library, which itself has some dependencies with security issues.
-Until this is fixed, this will prevent the addon from appearing on the official Thunderbird add-ons list.

 # Building